-This post includes some affiliate links, meaning, if you click on them and buy items and/or services from those websites, I may receive a small commission.
-You will not be paying more via my links, and as a bonus you’ll be sending a little appreciation my way.
-When I link to products or services, it’s because my own personal experience or research has led me to recommend them to you.
+This post includes affiliate links, meaning, if you click on them and buy something from those websites I may receive a small commission.
+You won’t be paying more via my links, and as a bonus you’ll be sending a little appreciation my way.
 To learn more, see my affiliate disclosure.
 Thank you for your support.

 Last week I launched my new blog, SockShine (because why should shoes get all the news?).

 SockShine is a sort-of fashion and life blog dedicated to socks, driven by my own appreciation for this humble garment.
 It’s something I’ve been wanting to start for years, but have let the fear of “putting myself out there” hold me back – in this and in many other aspects of my life.

 Since Monkeyshine is my window into my creative endeavours, my intention with this post is to describe briefly my thought processes as I designed the graphic elements (logotype, logo symbol/site icon and website) that form the visual identity of my SockShine baby.
 Maybe they’ll help you next time you need to put something together quickly.

 But first, a note on procrastination, imposter syndrome, perfectionism and fear of failure

 If you’d rather not read my psychobabble, you can skip to the design-related content of this post.

 For years I have suffered from imposter syndrome.
 I don’t know if part of that is being an immigrant (I’m a South African living in Tasmania.
 While there are a lot of cultural similarities, there are also many differences).
 And I suspect some of it stems from setting up too-high exceptions of myself; a failing of which I am often accused.
 This isn’t surprising, since I gather that imposter syndrome often accompanies perfectionism.